Kadosh - Holy

 Please do NOT visit this site on Shabbat or on the Yom Tovim (Feasts)!

-Throughout this site I will use any of the following three versions of the TaNaKh: 1.
-“Jewish Publication Society (JPS), 2Sefaria.org (SEF), 3.
-“Mechon-Mamre.org” (MEC).
+Throughout this site I may use any of the following three versions of the Tanakh: 1.
+“Jewish Publication Society” (JPS-1917), 2“Mechon-Mamre.org (MEC), and 3.
+“Sefaria.org (SEF), three brilliant versions, although JPS-1917 is my preferred version!

 YYYYYYY